axellbrendow/laravel-and-react-realtime/frontend/README.md

 1º install dependencies: `yarn` or `npm install`

-If you will run everything in localhost, you can just run `yarn start` or `npm start`
+If you will run all the backend in localhost, you can just run `yarn start` or `npm start`

 But if you will set different hosts for the Laravel API or for the socket.io server, you will probably need to change some files: